News | Oct 12, 2017

-Typically, a CRADA can take about three months to complete and lasts from one to three years.
+Typically, a CRADA can take about three months to prepare and get signed and covers one to three years of collaborative research.
 Once signed, the agreements allow defense labs to provide staff, access to facilities, equipment, data, and other resources (but not funding) to a private party with or without repayment.

 But the scope of work, which outlines the research to be completed under the CRADA, must support research and development that is consistent with the mission of the defense laboratory.